 Title: Troubleshooting Laptop Crashes: Is Your Thermal Paste to Blame?

 If you’re facing sudden crashes on an older laptop, you’re not alone.
 Many users encounter similar issues, especially when their devices are tasked with heavy applications.
 Recently, my laptop, which has served me well for quite some time, started freezing unexpectedly.
-This occurs even when I’m not running demanding Software.
+This occurs even when I’m not running demanding software.
 The screen simply locks up, and the only way out is a forced shutdown, after which the laptop is temporarily operational again.

 Curious about the cause, I decided to give my laptop some routine maintenance a few weeks back.
 While I was cleaning out the dust, I encountered a snag: one of the screws that secures the heat conduction plate to the fan wouldn’t budge.
 After a recent attempt to regain access, I finally succeeded in removing the screw.
 However, I noticed something concerning—the thermal paste appeared to have melted.